-If this is a key aspect of a successful business – how can you ensure you have loyal clients who create clients?
-Well it’s got a lot to do with getting to know your clients.
-So here are some ways to do so:
+How can you ensure you have loyal clients who create clients?
+It’s got a lot to do with getting to know your clients, so here are some ways to do so:

 Build a relationship

-Forming long-lasting, meaningful relationships is vital to any businesses success particularly when it comes to loyalty.
-So if you’re relying on basic information and purchase history, you probably don’t know your clients well enough and you certainly won’t be building relationships.
+Forming long-lasting, meaningful relationships is vital to any salon’s success, particularly when it comes to loyalty.
+So if you’re relying solely on contact information and purchase history, you probably don’t know your clients well enough to be building a solid relationship.